AndrewKalGit/Tower-of-Hanoi/README.md

 ### Installation Instructions

-- For and clone the repository
+- Fork and clone the repository
 - cd to the name of the repo: Tower-of-Hanoi
 - Open in your preferred text editor
 - Open index.html in your browser